amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 There are many water re-fill stations where you can fill-up with clean fresh water, rather than purchasing bottled.
 Below are four popular tourist destinations where we found refill stations.
 These are just a few examples that we stumbled accross and there are many more options around the country as shown here https://getwater.lk.

-If you know of any more let me know or add them here https://getwater.lk youself
+If you know of any more add them here https://getwater.lk youself

 ## Arugambay